aaronparker/vcredist/README.md

 https://support.microsoft.com/en-us/help/950683/vcredist-from-vc-2008-installs-temporary-files-in-root-directory

 This can be fixed by installing 2005 ATL update or later and 2008 SP1 or later.
+Redistributable listed in VisualCRedistributablesSupported.xml should not exhibit this behaviour.